 In graduate school my Latin reading group would meet a couple of times per week in the local coffee shop to study and work on translations.
 One winter morning I arrived to find one of my partners already there, sitting at our customary table; however, he had turned his chair away from the table and was now facing the corner, hunched over his book.
 Confused by his position, which looked like a child who had been given a “time out,” I asked, “What’s going on?”
 Without lifting his eyes from the Latin text or turning around he gave an exasperated sigh and muttered, “Girls.
 Too many pretty girls.”
 So, whatever you need to do to find an environment free of distractions, do it.

 To that end, you should swear off multitasking.
 To study well you need to monotask.
 Start by unplugging—no television, no talk radio, no music with which you will be tempted to sing along, no mobile phone, no Internet.
 Many of you will assert that you can study perfectly well while watching TV, or while fielding status updates on Facebook, Instagram, or Snapchat.
 The fact is you cannot.
-You might think that if you remain disciplined and use the electornics responsibly, they will aid rather than detract from your education.
+You might think that if you remain disciplined and use electronics responsibly they will aid rather than detract from your education.
 Again, you would be wrong; research suggests this is not the case.
-Research supports the very common sense notion that when you do two tasks at once you do them both more poorly than you would if you focused on either one.
+Research supports the very common sense notion that when you do two tasks at once you do them both more poorly than you would if you focused exclusively on either one.
 You simply cannot focus on your work if you have two or three other things competing for your attention.
-If this seems like a problem, stop reading now and go back to reread the introductory paragraphs of this document.
+If this seems like a problem, stop now and go back to reread the introductory paragraphs of this document.
 Given the resources of time and money you are committing to your university education, you should not be engaging the process half-heartedly.
-If television and Facebook are really that important to you, save yourself the tuition and just go get a job.
+If television and Facebook are really that important to you, save yourself the tuition and just go get a job that leaves plenty of time for keeping up with the Kardashians or whomever else you are following.

 Try to incorporate as many different “inputs” as possible when studying.
 That is to say, read, write, and speak as part of your studying.
 This is one reason it is important to take notes in class: you hear the material, write it down, and later read it back to yourself—engaging the material three different ways.
 If you explain the material out loud to a study partner you’ve incorporated a fourth way of engaging the material.
 This sort of “repetition with variation” is one of the best things you can do, and it will go a long way toward really engraining the material into your long-term memory.
 This, of course, is your goal.
 Good studying is not about cramming material into short-term memory for an exam without concern for whether or not it is retained over the long haul.
 Notes, outlines, and summaries are all part of good studying.
 If you just read the book and leave it at that, you are short-changing yourself.